Non-Lethal Weapons Market Report Overview

 Currently, China has a significant non-lethal weapons market in the region, mainly due to the civil unrest and occasional riots, such as demonstrations and protests in cities, often related to environmental, labor-related, and educational issues.
 Such instances have directed the police forces to use non-lethal weapons.

-China and India had signed agreements in which both the countries had agreed to adhere to understandings to avoid escalation during face-offs along the LAC.
+China and India had signed agreements in which both countries had agreed to adhere to understandings to avoid escalation during face-offs along the LAC.
 The countries agreed that neither side should use force against the other.
 Hence, the Chinese soldiers used nail-studded sticks, stones, iron rods, and clubs to attack Indian soldiers during the Galwan Valley dispute.

 Non-Lethal Weapons Companies and Competitive Landscape